traefik/traefik/docs/content/providers/swarm.md

 The container service name can be accessed with the `Name` identifier, and the template has access to all the labels defined on this container.

+!!! info "`defaultRule`"

+    If `defaultRule` is set to an empty string (`""`) by default no router will be created unless a custom rule is specified.

 ```yaml tab="File (YAML)"
 providers:
   swarm: